alexkovalevv/wp-disable-admin-ad/readme.txt

 - The plugin relaxes dynamic classes server-side and filters them client-side.
 Try re-selecting the parent container or a node with a stable id/label.
 Data attributes (data-test/testid/qa) are preferred.

 = How to reset all rules? =
-- Settings → Disable Admin Ad → "Reset all rules".
+- Settings → Disable Admin Ad & ad blocker → "Reset all rules".

 == Changelog ==

-= 1.0.1 =
+= 1.0.18 =
 - Visual overlay updated: blur/hatch on hover and selection, centered action button, instruction hint.
 - Safe removal via HTML5 and placeholders.
 - Dynamic class filtering in XPath builder and server-side relaxation.
 - Rules: expiry support (duration on save).
 - Settings: actions column, edit in place, author display, instruction.
 - PHP 8.0 minimum.

-== Upgrade Notice ==

-= 1.0.1 =
-After upgrade, rebuild assets if you develop from source (npm run build).
-Composer: composer require masterminds/html5:^2.8.